oschweitzer/learning-resources/react_lesson.md

 You may wonder how to avoid that a developer uses your components in the wrong way, for example passing unused data or wrong data type to your components props.
 There is a npm package that will help you do that, it's called [prop-types](https://www.npmjs.com/package/prop-types).

-Once installed, in your component just import the PropTypes object and use it like in the example below.
+Once installed, in your component, simply import the PropTypes object and use it like in the example below.

 ```javascript
 import React from 'react';